RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 }
 ```

-JWT Authentication has a ton of settings, most of which are sufficiently cryptic that I'm pretty much just going to cut and paste them.
+JWT Authentication has a ton of settings, most of which are sufficiently cryptic that I'm pretty much just going to cut and paste them and fill in the values.
 Suffice it to say most of these concern setting up the protocol, and token wrapper.
+Typically I store those values in my app's configuration settings so it gets pulled in via .NET's configuration provider and `.config` is that particular configuration instance.

-Note **there's nothing Role specific** in this global configuration.
+**There's nothing Role specific** in this global configuration.
 All the role based related configuration happens when creating a token later on in the `Authenticate` endpoint.

+### How Tokens are used
+Before moving on here, let's review how token based authentication works and how these setup values fit into this scheme.

-The values here configure the token's common values and key used to sign the token.
-The key is the most important part as it determines how the token can be unpacked and read by ASP.NET Core to authorize requests when requests come in.
+The setup values above configure the token's common values and key used to sign the token.
+They provide identification markers to ensure that the token generated is unique.
+I consider these values a **base token wrapper**, and when you create a token you'll add your custom, **application specific claims** to the token typically right after you authenticate a user and provide the token back to the user or auth flow as part of a Web request.

+The `IssuerSigningKey` is the most important part of this configuration, and it's used to hash the final token with the wrapper plus any claims added.
+The hash is used to validate the token's authenticity.
+Note while the generated token is encoded as base64, it is not by itself secure and the content can be decoded even on the client.
+To wit, you can take any JWT token and paste it into [JWT.io](https://jwt.io/) and decode the token's content.

+The hash ensures that the token cannot be changed without breaking the token validity.
+When the token is sent with a request, it's validated by ASP.NET Core's JWToken middleware which first validates the hash against the token data and then applies the authentication/authorization based on the contained well-known authorization values.
+If the token has been changed by the client or some other entity in any way the hash won't validate and it's rejected outright.
+After that the username and role matching is applied in the authorization part of the middleware pipeline.

 ### Adding the Auth Middleware
 Next we need to add the actual middleware for `.UseAuthentication()` and `app.UseAuthorization()` in `Startup.Configure`: